timothewt/AdvancedGraphClustering/docs/index.rst

 ..
-Grpah Clustering documentation master file, created by sphinx-quickstart on Tue May 14 17:59:58 2024.
+Advanced Graph Clustering documentation master file, created by sphinx-quickstart on Tue May 14 17:59:58 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Grpah Clustering's documentation!
+Advanced Graph Clustering documentation
 ============================================

 .. toctree::